dskarbek/OregonTrailRace/README.md

 # Proposed Changes
 ## More actions per turn
 Allow each player to take as many actions as they have wagon members on each turn.
 This would allow you to have what feels like a more substantial turn.
 Then the calamities that talk about "one round of play" would still be just that -- one turn for you, which is N actions.

 Might need some technicalities around wining the race if two players reach oregon on the same round -- winner should be who go there with fewer actions in that last round?
 Although, that may not actually be the person that got there with the fewest actions over-all.
 Someone who loses a wagon member early really does move slower.
 This may be just fine.
 It would put more "teeth" on losing wagon members and then we just say first one there is first one there.

+This would also mean that the "broken arm" calamity simply reduces your number of actions for two turns.
+Which does bring that calamity down to be more even with the others.
+Currently it's a pretty big hit.

 ## Don't require a calamity free wagon to win
 If you want to risk running with un-mended calamities, that is your gamble.
 First to Oregon wins, doesn't matter if they come in hobbling or not.